-- Each student will be required to give two brief presentations on his/her respective project during the course of the ten-week grant period.
+- Each student will be required to participate in a research poster session at the end of the ten-week grant period.

-- Each student will be required to prepare an abstract, final paper and a poster presentation describing the results of his/her research program.
+- Each student will be required to prepare a research plan, two progress reports, and a poster presentation describing the results of his/her research program.

 - Applicant must be a U.S. citizen or permanent resident.

-- Each participant will receive a stipend of $6,000 to cover travel, housing, and living expenses.
+- Each participant will receive a $4000 stipend

 - Students whose primary residence is out of the area will receive financial support for housing and up to $700 in travel support to/from the PATHS-UP institution